-There’s no doubt that the gin trend is here to stay.
-It’s lived through the Jazz Age, prohibition and even defied Lockdown bans, making it the drink of champions.
+There’s no doubt that gin is here to stay.
+It’s lived through the Jazz Age, Prohibition, and even defied Lockdown bans, making it the drink of champions.
 We take a look at the origins of some gin-based cocktails that go beyond gin and tonic.
-From Negronis to French 75s, these classic gin cocktails have stood the test of time, and are all a must-try.
+From Negronis to French 75s, these classic gin cocktails have stood the test of time and are all a must-try.

 Can’t decide whether you want a gin or champagne?
 Have a French 75.
 This effervescent, champagne-filled and gin-based cocktail was named after its potency, which was believed to be as intense as the shell-shocking French 75mm field gun.